- Types of Eczema

 Contact urticaria, also known as hives, is a less common form of contact dermatitis.
 With contact urticaria, swelling and redness usually happen right away after the skin comes in contact with an irritating substance.
 It is usually not long-lasting.

 There is rare but serious risk of an anaphylactic reaction (a severe allergic reaction that causes the throat to swell, chest tightness, and other symptoms) that can coincide with contact urticaria.
 If you think you are having an anaphylactic reaction, contact your doctor immediately.

 Irritant contact dermatitis usually stays on the skin where the exposure to the allergen occurred.
 If the exposure is to a strong irritant, an immediate reaction including pain, swelling and sometimes blistering can be present.
 If there is ongoing exposure to a mild irritant such as water or soap, the reaction can occur over a period of weeks to months and involve dryness, itching and cracking.

-Allergic contact dermatitis (ACD) may also be limited to the site of original contact, but more often spreads.
+Allergic contact dermatitis may also be limited to the site of original contact, but more often spreads.
 The skin becomes red, hot, itchy and may “weep.”

-CD can sometimes be very difficult to distinguish from atopic dermatitis, another form of eczema.
+Contact dermatitis can sometimes be very difficult to distinguish from atopic dermatitis, another form of eczema.
 Your doctor can help you with a correct diagnosis.

-There are many different triggers for CD.
+There are many different triggers for contact dermatitis.

-ICD may develop from everyday substances such as water, too much pressure or friction on the skin and weather changes such as extreme temperature and humidity.
+Irritant contact dermatitis may develop from everyday substances such as water, too much pressure or friction on the skin and weather changes such as extreme temperature and humidity.

 There are a large number of potential allergy-producing chemicals.
 Here are some common ones: